*** Sylvia Dorney-Depenbrock ***

 Historic Downtown Salem, 240-254 Commercial Street

 Englischer Text kopiert am 10.
-Oktober 2004 von http://www.salemhistory.net/places/historic_240_commercial.htm.
+Oktober 2004 von https://www.salemhistory.net/places/historic_240_commercial.htm.

 Description